Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-The Wyoming Department of Workforce Services requires non-resident employers to post surety bonds in varying amounts.
-The minimum required bond amount is $11,000, but the exact amount is determined by the amount of payroll a company is expected to have.
-The bond amount increases by $1,000 for every $10,000 over $20,000 in payroll that the company accrues.
-A list of required surety bond amounts can be accessed here.
-Applicants should verify their required amount of bond coverage with the state prior to bonding.
+The Wyoming Department of Workforce Services requires nonresident employers to post surety bonds in varying amounts.
+Nonresident employers paying wages exceeding $4,000 per month must post a minimum $8,000 surety bond.
+The bond amount increases by $2,000 for each $1,000—or increment thereof—in excess of $4,000.
+Applicants must verify their required amount of bond coverage with the state prior to bonding.

-These bonds are subject to underwriting, so the price you’ll pay depends on a review of your personal credit report.
-Because the required bond amount and price can vary so much, the best way to find out exactly how much you’ll pay is to connect with our team of surety bond experts who will provide you with your free surety bond quote!
+These bonds are subject to underwriting, so the cost is based on a review of your qualifications.
+Because the required bond amount can vary so much, the best way to find out exactly how much you’ll pay is to connect with our team of surety bond experts who will provide you with your free surety bond quote!

 Call 1 (800) 308-4358 or submit a bond request to get started now!
-We can provide your free, no-obligation bond quote within 1 business day of submitting your application.
+We can provide your free, no-obligation bond quote within one business day of submitting your application.

 Why do I need this bond?